-While it might sound surprising to some people who are used to thinking about corn as a plain, staple food, or a snack food, or a summertime party food, corn is actually a unique phytonutrient-rich food that provides us with well-documented antioxidant benefits.
-In terms of conventional antioxidant nutrients, corn is a good source of the mineral manganese.
-But it is corn's phytonutrients that have taken center stage in the antioxidant research on corn.
-When all varieties of corn are considered as a group, the list of corn's key antioxidant nutrients appears as follows:
+While it might sound surprising to some people who are used to thinking about corn as a plain staple food, a snack food, or a summertime party food, corn is actually a unique phytonutrient-rich plant that provides us with well-documented antioxidant benefits.
+In terms of conventional antioxidant nutrients, corn is not ranked by our algorithm as a good source of any.
+Instead, corn's phytonutrients have taken center stage in the antioxidant research.
+When all varieties of corn are considered as a group, the list of corn's key antioxidant nutrients appears as follows.

 In terms of phytonutrients, corn is best-known for its carotenoids.
 Lutein and zeaxanthin are the primary carotenoids found in corn.
-But also present are beta-carotene and beta-cryptoxanthin.
+Yet also present are beta-carotene and beta-cryptoxanthin.
 The steaming of corn has been determined to better preserve the lutein and zeaxanthin in corn than either boiling of pressure cooking.
-(And of course Quick Steaming is our preferred cooking method for this food.)
+(And, of course, Quick Steaming is our preferred cooking method for this food.)

-The carotenoids listed above can all function as antioxidants - but they are not the only antioxidants present in corn.
-The mineral manganese, which is provided in a good amount by corn, is an antioxidant mineral that is required for activity of a mitochondrial form of the antioxidant enzyme, superoxide dismutase (mnSOD, where the letter "mn" refer to manganese).
-And in addition to its carotenoids and its manganese content, corn also provides us with the antioxidant flavonoid quercetin, and a variety of antioxidant organic acids.
+The carotenoids listed above can all function as antioxidants, although they are not the only antioxidants present in corn.
+In addition to its carotenoids, corn also provides us with the antioxidant flavonoid quercetin and a variety of antioxidant organic acids.
 Included among these antioxidant organic acids are ferulic acid, diferulic acid, and coumaric acid.
 In blue and purple corn varieties, anthocyanin antioxidants are added to the rich mix of antioxidant nutrients present in corn.
 These anthocyanins include cyanidin-3-glucosides, pelargonidins, and peonidins.
 The anthocyanins in blue and purple corn have been used in animal studies to lower oxidative stress and reduce the presence of reactive oxygen species (ROS).
 And in lab studies, when cells have been incubated together with carotenoids extracts from corn, the antioxidant pathway genes in these cells show increased activity.
-(84 different genes in antioxidant pathways were analyzed in one study, and 28/84 of those genes were found to have increased activity - technically called gene expression - after the combination of cells with corn carotenoid extracts.
+84 different genes in antioxidant pathways were analyzed in one study, and 28 of 84 of those genes were found to have increased activity—technically called gene expression—after the combination of cells with corn carotenoid extracts.
 In short, there is a research track record of antioxidant-related benefits from corn's unique variety of antioxidant nutrients.

 Research on overall health benefits from fresh corn is complicated for several reasons.
 First, a good bit of the current research on corn is carried out on processed corn components rather than whole fresh corn.
 For example, one popular new corn supplement called "soluble corn fiber" has been the topic of numerous research studies on digestive function, cardiovascular function, and anti-cancer potential for certain types of cancer (for example, colorectal cancer).
 However, soluble corn fiber (SCF) is a manufactured product made from hydrolysis of corn starch in a processing facility.
 The corn starch is processed in such a way as to produce resistant maltodextrins that contain glucose oligosaccharides together with glycosidic linkages.
 Intake of SCF and other supplement-type products made from corn is simply not comparable to the enjoyment of fresh corn on the cob.
 Second, corn is often studied in combination with other starchy grains, including grains like wheat.
 When results from these studies are obtained, it can be difficult to sort out the exact role played by corn.
 Finally, we've seen a good number of studies on corn extracts fed to rats and mice.
 While these studies can be very helpful in expanding our understanding of potential corn benefits, we do use animal studies on our website to confirm or rule out human health benefits.
 We like to see large-scale studies with real people enjoying everyday meals before linking foods to likely health benefits.